brevzin/cpp_proposals/3603_consteval_only/consteval-only.md

 [z]{.pnum} An *immediate variable* is:

 * [z.1]{.pnum} a variable declared with the `consteval` specifier, or
-* [z.2]{.pnum} a variable that results from the instantiation of a templated entity declared with the `constexpr` specifier whose initialization results in a consteval-only value.
+* [z.2]{.pnum} a variable that results from the instantiation of a templated entity declared with the `constexpr` specifier whose initialization results in an immediate value.
 :::
 :::